cultpenguin/sippi/README.md

 $SIPPI/examples/
   contains a number of example for using/running SIPPI

-$SIPPI/examples/manuscript_examples/prior_tests
+$SIPPI/examples/prior_tests
   contains m-files used to generate samples from the prior pdf of a number of different prior type models

-$SIPPI/examples/manuscript_examples/case_line_fit
+$SIPPI/examples/case_line_fit
-  sippi_line_fit.m demonstrates fitting a straight lin, CASE 1 in the manuscript
+  sippi_line_fit.m demonstrates fitting a straight lin, CASE 1 in the SIPPI manuscript

-$SIPPI/examples/manuscript_examples/tomography
+$SIPPI/examples/tomography
-  contains a number of example or sampling the a posteriori pdf of tomographic inverse problems, CASE 2 in the manuscript
+  contains a number of example or sampling the a posteriori pdf of tomographic inverse problems, CASE 2 in the SIPPI manuscript

   - using data AM13 (2D)
   sippi_AM13_metropolis_gaussian.m : Metropolis sampling using Gaussian prior